hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/638_ix_sharat_chakravarty.md

 disciple.

 Shabdas are again divided into two classes, the Vedic Shabdas and those in common human use.
-I found this position in the Nyâya book called *Shabdashaktiprakâshikâ*.
+I found this position in the Nyāya book called *Shabdashaktiprakāshikā*.
 There the arguments no doubt indicate great power of thought; but, oh, the terminology confounds the brain!

 Now turning to Girish Babu Swamiji said: What do you say, G. C.?
 Well,